Prince Edward Island National Park is a Canadian National Park run by Parks Canada.

 Robinson’s Island PEI National Park

 Robinson’s Island is at the tip of the Brackley-Dalvay section of the National Park.
-It’s not really an island because it’s still attached to land.
+It’s more of a peninsula rather than an island because it’s still attached to land.

 There are walking and mountain biking trails to enjoy here.
 The entire trail takes about an hour to walk and stop at all the viewpoints around the island.

-The second half of the trail is a lot nicer to walk through.
-I recommend skipping the first half by walking straight down the middle and turning left.
-(The trail typically starts directly to the right of the parking lot).
+The second half of the trail is a lot nicer to walk through though.
 This is where the nicest walking trails are and the most gorgeous look out points.

-There’s also a secret beach you can enjoy if you continue walking straight through!
+There’s also a secret beach if you can find it!
 It’s the perfect spot for a private picnic lunch!

 Dalvay-By-The-Sea